-- The Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 impose temporary restrictions on gatherings and movement of people in Wales.
-This has been done to minimise the extent to which people leave their homes to help protect the public from the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - 2.
-Death of a family member or friend is a very distressing event which is why the Regulations recognise the need to attend funerals in certain circumstances.
+The Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 impose temporary restrictions on gatherings and movement of people in Wales.
+This has been done to minimise the extent to which people leave their homes to help protect the public from the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

+- Death of a family member or friend is a very distressing event which is why the Regulations recognise the need to attend funerals in certain circumstances.
+Funeral services should continue, and local authorities should consider how they can facilitate this. - 3.
+Funerals with physical attendance of mourners should continue as long as those attending adhere to this guidance, which sets out how the risk of transmission can be reduced. - 4.
 However, although members of the public may leave home to attend a funeral, they should be respectful of the fact that this is a limited exception to restrictions that have been imposed as a result of a public health emergency.
 The overarching advice, therefore, is that people should only attend the funeral of their closest family and friends, and only if they have been invited.
-People are also encouraged not to attend a funeral if doing so would involve extensive travel.
-In accordance with separate Welsh Government guidance, those experiencing coronavirus symptoms or are self-isolating should not attend.
-In addition those considered most vulnerable to the coronavirus should be encouraged not to attend.
+People are also encouraged not to attend a funeral if doing so would involve extensive travel.. - 5.
+To ensure that organisations managing funerals are able to cope with an increased number of deaths it is important that funerals are not delayed.